Range Angle Response

 scalar

-Elevation angle for the response from some bearing, set as a scalar in the range from −90° to 90°.
-The angle-distance response is calculated for this elevation angle.
+The elevation angle for the response from a certain bearing is set as a scalar in the range from −90° to 90°.
+The angle-range response is calculated for this elevation angle.
 The units of measurement are degrees.

 Dependencies

-To enable this argument, set the Source of elevation angle parameters to Input port
+To enable this argument, set the Source of elevation angle parameter to `Input port'.

 Data types: Float16